Clients Are Always Our First Priority

 - Assets held in a trust.

-If you want to spare your family members the hassle and expense of probate, contact a Long Island estate planning attorney from the Law Offices of Steven M. Adler, PLLC for professional assistance!
+If you want to spare your family members the hassle and expense of probate, contact a Long Island estate planning attorney from Adler Law for professional assistance!

 - In addition to estate planning, we represent clients in their business law, family law and real estate matters.